cbouy/mols2grid/docs/contents.md

 pip install rdkit mols2grid
 ```

-## Compatibility
+**Compatibility**

-mols2grid is mainly meant to be used in notebooks (Jupyter notebooks, Jupyter Lab, and Google Colab) but it can also run on Streamlit or as a standalone HTML page.
+mols2grid is mainly meant to be used in notebooks (Jupyter notebooks, Jupyter Lab, and Google Colab) but it can also be used as a standalone HTML page opened with your favorite web browser.

 Before version `1.0.0`, notebooks in Visual Studio Code or Jupyter Lab were missing support for Python callbacks and retrieving the selection from Python.

 Note that VSCode still lacks support for filtering based on other widgets (see the `filtering` example notebook).

 <img alt="knime logo" align="left" style="padding:6px" src="https://www.knime.com/sites/default/files/favicons/favicon-32x32.png"/>
 <p>You can also use mols2grid directly in <a href="https://www.knime.com/">KNIME</a>, by looking for the `Interactive Grid of Molecules` component on the Knime HUB.<br/>
 Make sure you have setup <a href="https://docs.knime.com/latest/python_installation_guide">Knime's Python integration</a> for the node to work.</p>

+Since Streamlit doesn't seem to support ipywidgets yet, some features aren't functional: retrieving the selection from Python, using callbacks, and filtering using external widgets.

 # 📜 Usage
 ---